dhiwinsamrich/Web-Scraping/README.md

 **Extract and analyze trending data using Python and the pytrends library.**
 *Use Case:* Monitor and analyze search trends over time, helping in market research, SEO optimization, and content strategy.

+### 🌐 **7.
+Get Domain Info**
+**Retrieve detailed information about any domain using Python and whois.**
+*Use Case:* Fetch domain registration details, expiration dates, and more for cybersecurity analysis, domain management, or research purposes.

 ---

 ## 🌟 **Key Features**